laobamac/WhateverBlue/Manual/FAQ.Radeon.en.md

 # AMD Radeon FAQs

-- _When do I need WhateverGreen?_
+- _When do I need WhateverBlue?_
 If you run macOS 10.11 or newer (possibly latest 10.10 as well) with an ATI/AMD GPU 5xxx or newer, you most likely do.
 Unfortunately it is not possible to test all the GPUs and their configurations, use at your own risk.

 - _How do I get the debug log?_
-Install DEBUG versions of WhateverGreen and Lilu, then add `-wegdbg -liludbg` to the boot arguments.
+Install DEBUG versions of WhateverBlue and Lilu, then add `-webdbg -liludbg` to the boot arguments.
 Once you boot run the following command in terminal:
-`log show --predicate 'process == "kernel" AND (eventMessage CONTAINS "WhateverGreen" OR eventMessage CONTAINS "Lilu")' --style syslog --source`
+`log show --predicate 'process == "kernel" AND (eventMessage CONTAINS "WhateverBlue" OR eventMessage CONTAINS "Lilu")' --style syslog --source`
 If you have macOS 10.11 or earlier, use this command:
-`cat /var/log/system.log | egrep '(WhateverGreen|Lilu)'`
+`cat /var/log/system.log | egrep '(WhateverBlue|Lilu)'`
 Please note that in the case you cannot boot if your problem is specific to the GPU you should be able to get the log via SSH.
 In this case also check the `kextstat` command output.

 - _What is the state of 10.13 support?_
 At the time of the release 10.13 is still being tested, so no support could even be thought about.
 There exist cases of broken AMD graphics on pre-Nehalem CPU chipsets.
 If you have older hardware please stay away from using 10.13.
-For other systems WhateverGreen may work if no drastic changes happen in 10.13.
+For other systems WhateverBlue may work if no drastic changes happen in 10.13.

-- _What are the hardware requirements for WhateverGreen?_
+- _What are the hardware requirements for WhateverBlue?_
 Full UEFI without CSM.
 You are strongly recommended to flash a UEFI-compatible ROM unless your card already has it.
 Failing to do so will quite likely result in issues in multi-monitor configurations and possibly even in single-monitor configurations.
 It may stil work for non-UEFI motherboards, try at your own risk.
 There are known issues when using 2 or more GPUs in multi-monitor configurations.

 - _How do I flash my GPU?_